veracity/veracity-documentation/sections/datafabric/iot/event-egest-api.md

 ---
 author: Benedikte Kallåk
-description: This section describes the different endpoints of the IoT Api
+description: This section describes the different endpoints of the Event Query Api
 ---
 # Veracity IoT Api
 The api is accessible from [api-portal](https://api-portal.veracity.com/).